blessed-sibanda/ansaz/book/6-answers.md

 a.reply-link,
 a.delete-link,
 .timestamp {
-  max-width: min-content;
-  text-decoration: none;
   font-size: 0.8rem;
+  text-transform: lowercase;
 }
 ```

-Now our users can comment on answers and even on comments to answers
+Now our users can comment on answers and even on other comments.

-Now that the user can comment on either answers or comments, we want to toggle the comments so that the user can view/hide them when they click the `replies` link
+Now that the user can comment on either answers or comments, we want to toggle the comments so that users can view/hide them when they click the `replies` link

-To do that, lets create a stimulus controller
+To do that, lets create a new stimulus controller

 ```
 $ touch app/javascript/controllers/reply_controller.js